New Healthcare Initiative Supports Permanent Telehealth Services in Florida

 “There’s no reason we should have laws that are holding back this technology and so that’s what we’re fighting to do,” said Zander.
 The group says they’re is honing in on cost effectiveness and increasing access to these services through that legislation.

 During the 2019 legislative session, Florida passed House Bill 23 establishing standards for telehealth, like patient evaluations, record-keeping and controlled substances prescribing.
-The law also allows out-of-state health care practitioners to communicate via telehealth with Florida patients.MORE NEWS: Stimulus Check Update: Should You Expect A Fourth Relief Payment?
+The law also allows out-of-state health care practitioners to communicate via telehealth with Florida patients.MORE NEWS: Career Criminal Allegedly Burglarizes Goodwill, Leads Deputy On Chase